WGBH-MLA/keystrokelabeler/README.md

 **Buttons**:  Below the labeling area is a collection of clickable buttons which provide additional navigation features and options for saving and exporting your work.

+## Known issues

+There is a [known issue](https://github.com/WGBH-MLA/keystrokelabeler/issues/3) that, when using Chrome (or Chromium-based browsers such as Edge), editing an annotation with linebreaks sometimes results in extra linebreaks.
+Using Firefox or Safari is recommended.

 ## Contributing

 Feel free to make a pull request.
 However, if your issue or change is unrelated to work at GBH or the CLAMS project, then it may not be prioritized.